Robust inference with knockoffs: Proofs of main results

+where the last step holds since $T>0$ by definition, so if $W_j\geq T$ then $W_j\not\leq -T$, and, by definition of $T_j$, we also have $T=T_j$ in this case.
+Continuing from this last step, we can rewrite the expectation as

+where the two steps marked with (*) hold because $T_j$ is a function of $|W_j|,W_{-j}$ by its definition, and so we can treat it as known when we condition on $|W_j|,W_{-j}$.

-by our earlier calculation~\eqnref{Reps_step} for $R_{\eps}$.
-Finally, the sum in this last expression can be simplified as follows: if for all null $j$, $W_j > -T_j$, then the sum is equal to zero, while otherwise, we can write
+Finally, the summation inside the last expected value above can be simplified as follows: if for all null $j$, $W_j > -T_j$, then the sum is equal to zero, while otherwise, we can write

 where the first step applies Lemma~\ref{lem:Tj}.
-Combining everything, we have shown that
+Combining everything, we have shown that $\EE{R_{\eps}(T)}\leq e^\eps$, which proves the theorem.